culturecloud/hanime-bot/README.md

+# This project is poorly written.
+If anyone wants me to rewrite it, open an issue.
+This version still works; it's just bad code.

 # Hanime auto coin collector +
 The hanime mobile app gives coins as a reward for clicking on an ad.
 This has a cooldown of 3 hours.
 It gets really annoying to open the app every 3 hours and then click on an ad.
 You can use these coins to get a month of premium, but you can do this as often as you want.